babakdmo/infra_team_structure/README.md

 - Trigger alerts using custom **PrometheusRules** and **Alertmanager** integrations.
 - Respond to incidents with a documented on-call process, runbooks, and postmortem workflows.

+### 6. Automated Pipeline Generation
+- Develop tooling for automatic generation of PySpark and Spark SQL batch/stream pipelines based on metadata, templates, and config files.
+- Standardize ingestion and transformation logic for repeatable use across domains.
+- Integrate generation logic into GitLab CI workflows and expose via internal developer platform APIs.

 ---

 ## 📋 Sample Subtasks